The Financial Technology Law Review: Belgium

 ii Legal and regulatory climate

-Although many fintech stakeholders have made their case to set up a regulatory sandbox (as in the UK), Belgium has not yet implemented such a sandbox.3 However, the financial regulators have identified fintech as an important focus of their supervisory activities and acknowledge that the financial regulatory framework plays a key role in accommodating both innovation and safety within the industry.
-Therefore, they have launched a joint FinTech Contact Point, serving as a single point of contact for the financial regulators (as further discussed in Section VI).4 Companies can raise questions regarding the provision of new and innovative financial products or services requiring a licence.
-Since its launch in 2016, there have been more than 100 contacts regarding various topics such as robo-advice, crowdfunding, cryptocurrencies, etc.5
+Although many fintech stakeholders have made their case to set up a regulatory sandbox (as in the UK), Belgium has not yet implemented such a sandbox.4 However, the financial regulators have identified fintech as an important focus of their supervisory activities and acknowledge that the financial regulatory framework plays a key role in accommodating both innovation and safety within the industry.
+Therefore, they have launched a joint FinTech Contact Point, serving as a single point of contact for the financial regulators (as further discussed in Section VI).5 Companies can raise questions regarding the provision of new and innovative financial products or services requiring a licence.
+Since its launch in 2016, there have been a considerable amount of contacts regarding various topics such as robo-advice, crowdfunding, cryptocurrencies, etc.6

 Generally speaking, Belgium can be considered a fintech-friendly jurisdiction.